dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 As expected, re-ordering strings takes much more time than re-ordering integers.
 Pandas has an advantage here because it already has the strings in memory, and most likely only needs to re-order pointers to these strings.
 The database systems need to copy strings twice: Once when reading the input table, and again when creating the output table.
-Profiling in DuckDB reveals that the actual sorting takes less than a second at SF300, and most time is spent on (de)serializing strings.
+Profiling in DataMiner reveals that the actual sorting takes less than a second at SF300, and most time is spent on (de)serializing strings.

 #### Conclusion